 Map

-This is an attribute that is being used to map the class and its properties into its equivalent table and columns in the database.
+This attribute maps a class and its properties to the corresponding table and columns in the database.

 Class Mapping